Social Media Marketing for Restaurants: A Quick Guide [+Examples]

 This is ideal for realtors who provide training or courses, but can be also leveraged by real estate agents who want to close more leads.
 When you share your expertise you’ll be seen as an authority on the subject of real estate and people will want to work with you to sell their homes.
 In addition to educational content, house tours, collaborations with other prominent financial figures and behind the scenes content perform well on YouTube.

 This one is a no-brainer.
 With every new listing should come a new post to every social media platform you operate on.
 This not only ensures that your followers know when you have a new property for sale but also communicates that you’re active and busy hunting for new homes.
 Make sure that your listings come with stunning photos and that your captions house all of the information an interested buyer might need including a description of the home, the area it resides in and your contact information.
+It’s crucial to be transparent about the properties you list and provide accurate information about any emotional assistance animals allowed in the home.

 In a post-pandemic era, in-person tours may not be the norm anymore.
 Some people might prefer virtual tours of the properties they’re interested in.
 Use a virtual event planner or checklist to ensure you take care of all the loose ends associated with hosting an event online.